-Let’s start with the very first personal development resource Sally encounters: Think And Grow Rich.
+Let’s start with the very first personal development resource Sally McAllister encounters: Think And Grow Rich.

-I think the reaction Sally has to this book is pretty standard and it’s one I saw over and over again in my own team.
+I think Sally’s reaction to it is pretty standard and it’s one I saw over and over again in my own team.

 Rather than the sexism riling team members, I think a lot of women just shut off and started to feel comatose because they couldn’t relate to the book.

 Which is a crime!

 Because Think And Grow Rich is packed with juicy goodness.

 Even revisiting it now for this review I get a distinct feeling from it.
 It’s almost like being in the presence of magic.

 There’s an old recording of Napolean Hill himself reading the book.
 In it he says he is reaching out across space and time to you, the listener – and it never fails to give me chills.